IntersysConsulting/scala-essentials-nanodegree/src/main/tut/docs/module2.md

 val something = 45.6
 ```

-A variable defined with `val` will be immutable, the type annotation is optional, but
+A variable defined with `val` cannot change value, the type annotation is optional, but
 type will be inferred.

 #### var
-`var name: type = value`
+The usage of var is the following: `var name: type = value`

 For example :
 ````scala